noCaptchaAi/docs/docs/en/api/basics.md

 ### Browser Automation Studio (BAS) Endpoints

-free : `pro.nocaptchaai.com/in.php`
+free : `free.nocaptchaai.com/in.php`

-PRO/Paid : `free.nocaptchaai.com/in.php`
+PRO/Paid : `pro.nocaptchaai.com/in.php`

+note: You can use "CaptchaImgClick" BAS module to use this endpoints.

 ---